 Done well they have an amazing dimension and shine and seem to pop right off the tile.
 See some mesmerising examples by Laurel Storey.
 She won't burden you with words like me, just tonnes of great pictures!

 I wanted to do them justice, so I bought Marguerite's instructions.
+(Edit - Marguerite has now generously made her instructions available free for all on Tangle Patterns - have fun!)
 I usually wing it when new techniques appear, and often I manage to get to the desired result through trial and error.
 But I wanted the foolproof method.
 And it worked first time!

 My first four Zenbuttons were done by sticking pretty close to the instructions.
 I used fragments inside the reticula and shaded as suggested.
 I drew them onto tan paper, but I did them Bijou sized - for some reason I like to start small when practicing something new.

 |My first four buttons - in black in with added brown,|